sumon1991/php-fcm-push-notification/README.md

 # php-fcm-push-notification

-For ubuntu userers
+For ubuntu users
 in your terminal just type
 php sender.php

-For windows user
+For windows users
 in your command prompt just type php sender.php